GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Triangle code used for Delaunay triangulation.
 Its author, Jonathan Shewchuk, says

-    “If you use Triangle, and especially if you use it to accomplish real work, I would like very much to hear from you.
+    "If you use Triangle, and especially if you use it to accomplish real work, I would like very much to hear from you.
 A short letter or email (to jrs@cs.cmu.edu) describing how you use Triangle will mean a lot to me.
-The more people I know are using this program, the more easily I can justify spending time on improvements and on the three-dimensional successor to Triangle, which in turn will benefit you.”
+The more people I know are using this program, the more easily I can justify spending time on improvements and on the three-dimensional successor to Triangle, which in turn will benefit you."

 A few *GMT* users take the time to write us letters, telling us of the difference *GMT* is making in their work.
 We appreciate receiving these letters.
 On days when we wonder why we ever released *GMT* we pull these letters out and read them.
-Seriously, as financial support for *GMT* depends on how well we can “sell” the idea to funding agencies and our superiors, letter-writing is one area where *GMT* users can affect such decisions by supporting the *GMT* project.
+Seriously, as financial support for *GMT* depends on how well we can "sell" the idea to funding agencies and our superiors, letter-writing is one area where *GMT* users can affect such decisions by supporting the *GMT* project.